How to Have Better DaysMay 09, 2022

 The cross-training concept is one that works on many levels and can help you break through boredom.

 Ideally, your training program includes elements of conditioning, weight training, and flexibility.

-Try a a set of speed squats paired with 30-seconds of seal jacks.
+Try a set of speed squats paired with 30-seconds of seal jacks.

-Or just have me write your custom-tailored training plan.
+Or just have me write your custom-tailored body-transformation plan.